Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

-A factory-assembled packaged unit including fans or blowers that transfers heat between two isolated airstreams.
+A factory-assembled packaged unit, including fans or blowers, designed to transfer heat between two isolated airstreams.

 - Energy-recovery ventilator (ERV)

-A heat-recovery ventilator designed to transfer heat and moisture.
+A heat-recovery ventilator designed to transfer heat and moisture between two isolated airstreams.

-A product that is either an HRV or an ERV as defined in 1A and 1B.
+A product that is either an HRV or an ERV as defined in 1A or 1B.

 - Sensible heat-recovery efficiency (SRE)

-The apparent effectiveness adjusted per clause 9.3.1 of The Canadian Standards Association (CSA) C439–18 equation 12 to take into account fan energy, leakage (exhaust air transfer), mass and flow imbalance, frost control, and certain other external and internal energy gains and losses.
+The apparent effectiveness adjusted per clause 188.8.131.52 of The Canadian Standards Association (CAN/CSA) C439–18 equation 12 to take into account fan energy, leakage, exhaust air transfer, mass and flow imbalance, frost control, and certain other external and internal energy gains and losses.

 - Total heat-recovery efficiency (TRE)

-The apparent total (sensible plus latent, also called enthalpy) effectiveness adjusted per clause 9.3.2 of CSA C439–18 equation 13 to take into account fan energy, leakage (exhaust air transfer), mass and flow imbalance and certain other external and internal gains and losses.
+The apparent total (sensible plus latent, also called enthalpy) effectiveness adjusted per clause 184.108.40.206 of CSA C439–18 equation 13 to take into account fan energy, leakage, exhaust air transfer, mass and flow imbalance and certain other external and internal gains and losses.

 - Net supply Airflow

-The gross airflow during an energy performance test reduced by the measured amount of leakage (identified in C439–18 as exhaust air transfer ratio (EATR)).
-Net airflow is the actual amount of outside air supplied by the unit and it is reported in the Energy Efficiency Report and published in the Searchable product list for H/ERVs, for each energy performance test.
+The gross airflow during an energy performance test reduced by the measured amount of leakage (identified in C439–18 as exhaust air transfer ratio [EATR]).
+Net supply airflow is the actual amount of outside air supplied by the unit, reported in the Energy Efficiency Report and published in the Searchable product list for H/ERVs, for each energy performance test.

-The net supply airflow in cubic feet per minute (cfm) (Litres per second L/s) for an energy performance test for which a certified performance rating with -13°F (-25°C), 32°F (0°C), or 95°F (35°C) outdoor air temperature is provided in the Energy Efficiency Report and published in the NRCan Searchable product list for H/ERVs.
+The net supply airflow, in cubic feet per minute (CFM) (Litres per second (L/s)), for an energy performance test for which a certified performance rating with outdoor air temperatures of 13°F (-25°C), 32°F (0°C), is provided in the Energy Efficiency Report and published in the NRCan Searchable product list for H/ERVs.

-The test airflow listed in the HVI 911 directory during a heating mode energy performance test with 32°F (0°C) supply air temperature divided by the power consumption listed in the HVI 911 directory for the same test.
-Fan Efficacy in cfm/W ((L/s)/W) shall be rounded to and reported at the nearest one decimal place (tenth).
+The test airflow during a heating mode energy performance test with 32°F (0°C) supply air temperature divided by the power consumption for the same test.
+Fan Efficacy in CFM/W ((L/s)/W) shall be rounded to and reported at the nearest one decimal place (tenth).
 Fan Efficacy in L/s/W shall be rounded to and reported at the nearest two decimal places.